sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">The default value is 10.

+<a href="" id="deliveryoptimization-doallowvpnpeercaching"></a>**DeliveryOptimization/DeliveryOptimization/DOAllowVPNPeerCaching**
+> **Note**  This policy is only enforced in Windows 10 Pro, Buisness, Enterprise, and Education editions and not supported in Windows 10 Mobile.

+<p style="margin-left: 20px">Added in Windows 10, version 1703.
+Specifies whether the device is allowed to participate in Peer Caching while connected via VPN to the domain network.
+This means the device can download from or upload to other domain network devices, either on VPN or on the corporate domain network.

+<p style="margin-left: 20px">The default value is 0 (FALSE).

 <a href="" id="deliveryoptimization-dodownloadmode"></a>**DeliveryOptimization/DODownloadMode**
 > **Note**  This policy is only enforced in Windows 10 Pro, Enterprise, and Education editions and not supported in Windows 10 Mobile.